Texas Textbooks Ignore Hip-Hop, Thomas Jefferson

 Do you think the board knows this?
 If we get the right lobbyists, could we get the decision to excise hip-hop from Texas' history books flip-flopped?

-Here are Rocks Off's ideal lobbyists.
+Here are our ideal lobbyists.
 Hope it helps, Cynthia.